 As discussed in more detail below, the first phase of data for the GTD (GTD1: 1970-1997) was collected by the Pinkerton Global Intelligence Service (PGIS)—a private security agency.
 Cases that occurred between 1998 and March 2008 were identified and coded by the Center for Terrorism and Intelligence Studies (CETIS), in partnership with START.
-A third data collection phase was instituted for cases that occurred betwee April 2008 and October 2011, with efforts led by the Institute for the Study of Violent Groups at the University of New Haven (ISVG).
-Beginning with cases that occurred in November 2011, all ongoing GTD data collection is done by START staff at the University of Maryland.
+A third data collection phase was instituted for cases that occurred between April 2008 and October 2011, with efforts led by the Institute for the Study of Violent Groups (ISVG) at the University of New Haven.
+Beginning with cases that occurred in November 2011, GTD data collection is done by START staff at the University of Maryland.
 In addition, GTD researchers have worked to supplement information on additional cases throughout the full duration of the GTD.

 In addition to data originally collected by PGIS, CETIS, and ISVG, cases identified in other archives of terrorism incidents have also been incorporated, including: